barcoding-bfa/fitness-assay-python/README.md

 use the sequence of total generations since first passage.
 If you have longer or shorter cycles, then `cycleTimes` should reflect that fact.

-### My fitness/error values are all `nan`.
+### My fitness/error values are all `NaN`.
 What happened?

-If you only have a few `nan` values in `allTimeFitness`, then those are likely just lineages with poor coverage.
-If all values at any timepoint are `nan`, then something has gone wrong with the estimation of the mean fitness; check the lineages that are labelled as neutral at input and output to make sure those classes behave correctly.
+If you only have a few `NaN` values in `allTimeFitness`, then those are likely just lineages with poor coverage.
+If all values at any timepoint are `NaN`, then something has gone wrong with the estimation of the mean fitness; check the lineages that are labelled as neutral at input and output to make sure those classes behave correctly.

-If the values of `allTimeErrors` are `nan`, there are two possibilities.
+If the values of `allTimeErrors` are `NaN`, there are two possibilities.
 One is that the estimation of the additive noise parameters `kappas` went awry, which is an issue with the neutral types.
 The other is that estimation of the `multNoiseParams` is somehow flawed; check the behavior of lineages with average number of reads larger than `multNoiseThresh`.

-Note that if the errors are all `nan`, the averaged fitnesses will be as well.
+Note that if the errors are all `NaN`, the averaged fitnesses will be as well.
 This is because the averages are inverse variance weighted.

 ### The code has suggested that some of my timepoints are inconsistent.
 What does that mean?